mlabs-haskell/hydra-auction-frontend/docs/analytics_spec.md

 ## Setup

-When adapting the hydra-auction SDK for use, if they want to make use of our analytics design, the product owners are expected to create a Mixpanel project.
+When adapting the Hydra-Auction SDK for use, if they want to make use of our analytics design, the product owners are expected to create a Mixpanel project.
 Free accounts handle up to 20 million events per month.

 ### Setting up a Mixpanel Account
 In order to receive events and use them in a custom board, you need to create a Mixpanel account.